docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 The function to register for the specified event in this target.
 This can be the name of a function defined in the extension, or a locally defined handler function to be executed when the event occurs.
 A handler function takes one argument, the UIEvent base class.
-See "Registering event listeners for windows or controls" on page 82.
+See :ref:`registering-event-listeners-for-windows-or-controls`.

 capturePhase